borutb-fri/FMLD/README.md

 ## Support code

-MATLAB code for show annotations and save faces from images.
+MATLAB code for display images with annotations and save faces from images.

 ## Example usage
 ### Monitoring if people are using masks correctly